danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 > **WHAT HAPPENED:**
 Benji ran the workflow as planned.
 When the announcement went live, the first message that popped up in Slack was, "Check out our new bread recipe! #hammockvotes."
-Miranda, bemused, shot a glance at Benji, "Not quite the update I had in mind."
+Eleanor, bemused, shot a glance at Benji, "Not quite the update I had in mind."

 **Zapier** — An automation platform that connects apps without code.
 Users create "Zaps" that trigger actions between services—like saving Gmail attachments to Dropbox or posting Slack messages when a form is submitted.